joaodpcm/MDA/README.md

 For having access to the app, please clik [here](https://www.aalkjfasflkjfdas.com)

-If you want to explore the used data, please find it in this folder
+If you want to explore the used data, please find it in the [data folder](https://www.aalkjfasflkjfafsfasdfadfas.com)

 Contents related to the code can be find in the [code folder](https://www.aalkjfasflkjfafsadfas.com).
 The folder contains the description and coding for: the preprocessing stage, modelling and the app developing.